carpii/barclayscrape/README.md

 Installation
 ------------

-Barclayscrape currently requires node.js version 14.21.1 or above which can be installed through your OS's package manager or Homebrew.
+Barclayscrape requires Node.js v18.17.1 or above

 Due to time constraints and the niche userbase, I do not plan on publishing future releases to npm